Second suspect in Canada mass stabbing dies

 De izquierda a derecha, Thomas Burns, Wesley Petterson, Lydia Gloria Burns, Robert Sanderson, Gregory Burns, Carol Burns, Christian Head, Lana Head, Bonnie Burns y Earl Burns

-Several relatives of some of the victims spoke at a news conference Wednesday about their loved ones.
+Several relatives of some of the victims spoke at a news conference Wednesday regarding their loved ones.
 Saskatoon Tribal Chief Mark Arcand identified Bonnie Burns as his sister and Gregory Burns as his son, saying another of his children was stabbed but survived.

 “Let me be honest in saying this, we really don’t know what happened.
 We only know that members of our family were killed in their own home, in their yard,” Arcand said.